-Opentype and TrueType are the most widely handy typefaces in the digital world.
+Opentype and TrueType are the most widely used typefaces in the digital world.
 Most fonts are built from a combination of these two technologies.

 We will help you understand how to choose the right font for your next design project, the differences between them, and which is best for your next design project.
 Let’s get to the comparison of Opentype Vs Truetype.
 Opentype and Truetype are two types of TrueType fonts.